GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 In general, this procedure has the advantage of exploiting MLM_BERT to iteratively fill the masked words, in doing so, at each step it manages to capture the context of the input-verse and modify it following what it has learned during the fine tuning.
 On the other hand, it is not capable to manage the rhymes structure, since it is trained on verse-level.

 **advanced method**:
+The following method cannot be applied to the lyric-model, because of how the functions are constructed that it.

 In order to try to overcome the rhyme problem, i've used the Rhyme Model defined above to extract the rhyme structure of the chosen song, that is a list like [0,1,0,1,2,3,2,3].
 Remember that the rhyme model is not perfect, thus it can build misleading rhyme schemas.
 I've used the rhyme structure to bound the exctraction of the last word of each verse to a word that rhyme accordingly to the structure.
 Unfortunately, the number of 'meaningful' possible replacement is limited and it is difficult to find a word with the desired characteristics.

-Here 2 examples of results provided by the simple and complex method, using a model fine-tuned on Guccini.
+Here 2 examples of results provided by the simple and complex method, using the simple MLM BERT Model.
 (Original song: Un matto - Fabrizio De André)
  | |
 |---|
 | [...] |
 |Ma per sapere a chi spetta la pensione
-In un mese te ne fai
+In un mese te ne fa
 Qui in città parecchi anni
 Non ce traccia nemmeno nei miei occhi
 Ora in scena non trovate parole